 As part of the state-wide education funding formula through the Sumter County District School Board, the Charter School's economic position is closely tied to that of the State of Florida.
-As the shortfall of tax revenue in the State of Florida begins to decline and the nation's struggling economy begins to recover, the state appropriations for education are beginning to increase.
-Management oversight for the 2018 fiscal year will be critical to ensure that the Charter School continues to operate effectively.
+As the shortfall of tax revenue in the State of Florida begins to decline and the nation's economy continues to grow, the state appropriations for education are beginning to increase.
+Management oversight for the 2019 fiscal year will be critical to ensure that the Charter School continues to operate effectively.

-STATEMENT OF NET POSITON GOVERNMENTAL ACTIVITIES
+STATEMENT OF NET POSITON GOVERNMENTAL ACTIVITIES JUNE 30, 2019

-THE VILLAGES CHARTER SCHOOL, INC. (A CHARTER SCHOOL AND COMPONENT UNIT OF THE SUMTER COUNTY DISTRICT SCHOOL BOARD) - THE VILLAGES, FLORIDA
+THE VILLAGES CHARTER SCHOOL, INC.

+(A CHARTER SCHOOL AND COMPONENT UNIT OF THE SUMTER COUNTY DISTRICT SCHOOL BOARD) - THE VILLAGES, FLORIDA